Research

 Discovering the molecular mechanisms that govern coral-algal symbiosis and how these influence coral bleaching:

 Coral form a symbiosis with algae in the family Symbiodiniaceae.
 When exposed to stresses, like high temperature, this symbiosis breaks down and the algae leave the coral.
 This results in coral bleaching and can be devastating to coral reefs.
 Very little is known about the molecular mechanisms of this symbiosis and how they are perturbed during stress.
 To discover these underlying mechanisms we are conducting systems level evaluations and mutant screens.
 We are developing a new model system that will allow for the first time forward genetic screens to identify genes necessary for symbiosis.
 This system may also allow us to engineer algae that are more tolerant to heat stress and resist bleaching.
-This project is in collaboration with the Xiang Lab at UNCC.
+This project is in collaboration with the Xiang Lab at UCR.

 Additional topics we like to think about and explore in the lab include: